 This happens in such a way that it is contagious.
 No person should be left behind in times of great growth.
-We know that on the day of Pentecost, all those that were gathered in one place experienced something phenomenal.
+We know that on Pentecost, all those gathered in one place experienced something phenomenal.

-We pray that your spirit would lead the church.
-Let it not be egos, hormones, or our own wisdom that guides us.
-Lord, let your presence be a testament of your glory.
+Dear Lord, We pray that your spirit would lead the church.
+Let it not be egos, hormones, or the wisdom that guides us.
+Lord, let your presence be a testament to your glory.
 Take not your Holy Spirit.
 Lead us in all seasons.
 In Jesus’ name, Amen.

 With fire in the bones